KamilSJaron/genomic-features-of-parthenogenetic-animals/README.md

 If you wish to compute from a disk space accessible from all nodes, you can just erase `scripts/cluster.sh ` from all rules in `Snakefile`.
 However, if you wish to use local storage of computational nodes you can modify `scripts/cluster.sh` to fit your local directory structure and to use environmental variables of your scheduler.

+- this might be doable in adding variable `CLUST="scripts/cluster.sh"` that could be replaces by `CLUST=""` if flag `--local` would be specified.
+The question is if snakemake allow custom flags.
+Otherwise I can somehow add it to `snakemake_clust.sh` wrapper.

 The very last think to look at are program dependencies.
 These are actually hardcoded in job scripts as `module add UHTS/Analysis/sratoolkit/2.8.0;` for instance.
 These lines got to be deleted, but all the software got to be available.

+- this should be extracted to loading script, so it get's separated from execution scripts

 I know it sounds that there is a lot of things to do for reproduction of this analysis.
 However, I tried my best to combine reproducibility and good computational practice (like using local storage).
 I will wonk on that.